-How to make a simple thankful bunting with your family.
-This Thanksgiving art activity brings the family together to celebrate the meaning of the holiday.
+How to make a simple Thanksgiving garland with your family.
+A great gratitude activity to bring the family together.

 Like many parents we know, this time of year we try to focus our family’s attention on what we are thankful for.
 It can be tricky to do so, with all of the stores advertising big sales and shopping.